BernzSy/Aqualityca-Grp5/README.md

 You should consider upgrading via the 'C:\Users\Your Name\myworld\Scripts\python.exe -m pip install --upgrade pip' command.
 ```

-After installing, check the version of Django that you have by typing this command:
+After installing, check the version of Django by typing this command:
 ```
 django-admin --version
 ```